gaak99/faunadb-hylisp/README.md

 # Intro

-Putting the fun in the FaunaDB client functional API ...
+Putting the fun in the functional FaunaDB client API ...

 ## MO

-I'm using the new and kewl FaunaDB )Python lib) in a small personal project.
+I'm using the new&kewl FaunaDB (Python lib) in a small personal project.

 But Python does not really do justice to the FaunaDB fuctional style API aka it really SHOUTS use a Lisp.

 My first inclination was to start a small proj to hackup a quick Scheme based one.

+(but was'nt quite sure I wanted to shave that yak)

 ButButBut it then hit me that maybe this is perfect for Hy the lispy Python.